GajuuzZ/Human-Detect-Recog/README.md

 3. Use *ExtractFromVid.py* to crop person image from video to Sample/ALL folder.
 Then make subfolder and name it for each person you want program to recognize. (for other person you don't want put them into one Unknow folder)
+<br> You may need some Pedestrian video in Video folder for do a sample. </br>

 4. Use *MakeSampleSet.py* to make a sample set file and SVM model from all subfolder in *Sample*.